arm/accuracy-super-resolution-generic-library/README.md

 - **FFXM_HLSL**.
 If defined, the logic will fallback to use the **HLSL** specific syntax (i.e types, resource declaration ...).
 - **FFXM_GLSL**.
 If defined, the logic will fallback to use the **GLSL** specific syntax (i.e types, resource declaration ...).

 The following table shows the list of the different shader mutators that can be used.
-All of them must be defined wither with a value or o or 1.
+All of them must be defined either with a value of 0 or 1.
 Which shader variant to use is guided internally by **getPipelinePermutationFlags(...)** based on things like user's flags and shader quality.

 | Define | Description |
 | -------- | ------- |